-Sheeran was very polite and casual, dressed in a Star Wars T-shirt that showed off his many arm tattoos — including a brand-new one on his right arm that hadn’t even healed yet — and neon blue Nike shoes that he purchased yesterday “at some mall” in Edmonton.
+Sheeran was very polite and casual, dressed in a Star Wars T-shirt that showed off his many arm tattoos—including a brand-new one on his right arm that hadn’t even healed yet—and neon blue Nike shoes that he purchased yesterday “at some mall” in Edmonton.
 No, Sheeran wasn’t oblivious to his presence at the largest mall in North America; when asked if he had been at West Edmonton Mall, he replied “is that the one with the roller coaster?
 No, not that one.
-[Taylor Swift's] dancers went there last night but I didn’t go — the one I went to was small and didn’t have as many stores, but it had a shoe store and… I bought these.”
-Talking with Sheeran was like having a conversation with a friend — he has no gimmicks or pretentious, diva-like behaviour.
+[Taylor Swift’s] dancers went there last night but I didn’t go—the one I went to was small and didn’t have as many stores, but it had a shoe store and… I bought these” he says, gesturing to his shoes.
+Talking with Sheeran was like having a conversation with a friend—no gimmicks or pretentious, diva-like behaviour.

 Q: What do you like best about Canada?